tusharhchhabra/ListGenius/README.md

 2. **Simple Interface**: With its user-friendly design, List Genius ensures you spend less time fumbling with settings and more time fulfilling the wishes on your list.

-Discover the effortless way of managing your wish lists, powered by advanced AI.
+Discover the effortless way of managing your wish lists, powered by AI.

 ## Getting Started